LimeChain/forta-bots/forta-mint-mainnet/README.md

-# Large Tether Transfer Agent
+# FORTA Mint Mainnet

 ## Description

-This agent detects mints for the FORTA token on ethereum Main net
+This agent detects mints for the FORTA token on Ethereum Mainnet

 ## Supported Chains